zhangjrgary/TodoTask/README.md

 # TodoTask
-A web app with jQuery, and put up a solution for dynamically update iOS app icon.
+A web app with jQuery, and put up a solution for dynamically update iOS web app icon.